saddam-ios/game-assesment/README.md

 # Game Assement

-This App aims to be a game assesment for react-native applications using Native Bridging.
+This App aims to be a game assignment for react-native applications using Native Bridging.
 It provides a organized structure & also demonstrate the use of Native Bridging.

 ## Preview
 ![](https://github.com/saddam-ios/game-assesment/blob/main/assets/IM_3.jpeg?raw=true)